aiidalab/aiidalab-widget-periodictable/README.md

 aiidalab-widget-periodictable
 =============================

-A simple widget to select elements from the periodic table
+A jupyter widget to select chemical elements from the periodic table

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/aiidalab/aiidalab-widget-periodictable/master?urlpath=apps/widget-demo.ipynb)

 Installation
 ------------

-**NOTE**: this package is not yet on pip.**
+**NOTE**: this package is not yet on pip.

 To install use pip: